-Every year almost 20 Lakh students appear for the SBI PO exam and this year, there are only 2000 vacancies.
-Have you ever thought about why 99% of aspirants fail in the SBI PO exam?
-It is mostly because of lack of planning, as someone has rightly said, Action without planning is the cause of every failure.
-To formulate a study plan which suits you and executes it with all you got.
+Every year almost 20 Lakh students appear for the SBI PO exam.
+Have you ever thought about why 99% of aspirants fail the SBI PO exam?
+It is mostly because of a lack of planning, as someone has rightly said, Action without planning is the cause of every failure.
+Formulate a study plan which suits you and execute it with all you got.

 The ambit of the reasoning Section is huge, so it is important that you should understand where to invest your energy and time.
 From an absolute exam preparation perspective, it is always considered better to completely cover 60% of topics of the exam syllabus that appear too frequently in the recruitment examinations, as the major criterion is to score high and clear the Cut Off Scores for SBI PO Prelims.

 Focus on topics that are considered important from the frequency point of view.
 Focus on the most scoring topics so as to attempt the maximum number of questions in the minimum time period.

 These are the most important chapters in the Reasoning section from the SBI PO exam point of view.

 - Data Sufficiency

 - Series (Alphanumeric, symbol-based)